Adam Duvall Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fifth-ranked team ERA across all league pitching staffs (3.84).
+- The Mariners' 3.82 team ERA ranks fifth among all league pitching staffs.

-- The Mariners allow the seventh-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (115 total, 1.1 per game).

-- In his last time out on Tuesday, the right-hander threw four innings against the Minnesota Twins, allowing five earned runs while surrendering seven hits.
+- His last appearance was on Wednesday against the Minnesota Twins, when the right-hander tossed 5 2/3 innings, surrendering six earned runs while giving up eight hits.

+- In 14 games this season, the 24-year-old has amassed a 3.96 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .214 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.